The structure of this former substation had a strong utilitarian character, from which our design was developed.

-The structure of this former substation had a strong utilitarian character, from which our design was developed.
-By retaining the existing heavy internal walls we could provide a mix of apartments, whilst preserving the original fabric of the building.
+By retaining existing heavy internal walls we have prevented the demolition of the building and provided a mix of apartments, whilst preserving, even enhancing the original fabric of the building.

-The accommodation comprises three one-bedroom apartments, five two-bedroom units and one three-bedroom dwelling.
-The design focuses on maximising the size of each unit and providing additional desirable elements, including a private garden, balcony or terrace to each apartment and large window apertures that will flood internal spaces with light.
+The accommodation comprises one one-bedroom apartment, seven two-bedroom apartments and one three-bedroom penthouse apartment.
+The design focuses on maximising the size of each unit and providing additional desirable elements, including a private garden, balcony or terrace to most apartments and large window apertures that will flood internal spaces with light.

-Externally, the design focuses on complementing the industrial feel of the building, with dark grey framed aluminium windows and the addition of steel-like cladding and timber inserts.
-The design provides an architectural statement within this part of Leytonstone, encouraging more well-designed architecture in the area.
+Externally, the design focuses on complementing the existing brickwork and window detailing of the building, with burnt orange glazed brick and smooth concrete cladding.
+The design provides an architectural statement within this part of Leytonstone, encouraging innovation and regeneration with the locale.